xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendor_profile_information_as_an_administrator.md

 ## Financial details
 The store administrator can set vendor-specific commission rates for a vendor via the Financial details section of the vendor's profile:
    ![xc5_mv_vendor_financial_details_in_admin.png]({{site.baseurl}}/attachments/ref_5cbH2V3e/xc5_mv_vendor_financial_details_in_admin.png)
+   (More info on vendor commissions can be found in the section {% link "Setting vendor commissions" ref_7B8smyEx %}.)

-In the same section, the administrator can access the information regarding the account at which the vendor wishes to accept earnings from the sales.
+Also, in the section Financial details, the administrator can access the information regarding the financial account at which the vendor wishes to accept earnings from the sales through the multivendor store/marketplace.

 ## Vendor products
 The store administrator can access the products of a vendor via the Vendor products section of the vendor's profile: